zalando-stups/documentation/components/senza.rst

 ``InstanceType``
     The EC2 instance type to use.
+``SpotPrice``
+    Maximum amount of US dollars you want to spent per hour for a given instance type.
+See :ref:`spot-price`.
 ``SecurityGroups``
     List of security groups to associate the EC2 instances with.
 Each list item can be either an existing security group name or ID.
 ``IamInstanceProfile``